tjFogarty/vue-spotify-preview/README.md

 # Vue + Spotify Preview

+This project uses Vue 1.
+[There's also a a Vue 2 version.](https://github.com/tjFogarty/vue-spotify-preview-v2)

 A small experiment for me to try and put together what I've learned when working with Vue.js.

 [Demo](http://codepen.io/tjFogarty/pen/RrvMBO/)